DeusMachineLLC/easy-development-mode/readme.txt

 = I added multiple IP addresses and now all traffic is blocked.
 What do I do? =

 Make sure that your list of IP addresses are comma separated.
 Ex: 127.0.0.1, 192.168.1.2, 10.0.0.2

+= Help!
+I've accidently removed my own IP address from the whitelist and now I can't get access to the website. =

+The best way around this is to remove the option name from the wp_options table.
+Using your favorite MySQL editor, open the connection to your database and execute the following query:

+* DELETE FROM `wp_options` WHERE `option_name` = 'easy_development_mode_settings';

+= The redirect URL is creating a forever loop =

+You should not use the same domain as a redirect as the WordPress install domain.
+Try using http://google.com

 == Changelog ==